Antacids for Gastroesophageal Reflux Disease (GERD)

 How Well It Works

 Antacids do not work the same for everyone.
-For people with occasional, mild to moderate heartburn, antacids may work very well.
-For people with severe GERD, antacids alone are unlikely to help.
+For people who have occasional, mild to moderate heartburn, antacids may work very well.
+For people who have severe GERD, antacids alone are unlikely to help.

 If you want to take medicine only when your symptoms bother you, antacids are a good choice.
 They relieve symptoms quickly.
 A single dose of antacid often relieves heartburn for about an hour.